iot-for-all/iotc-file-transfer/README.md

 Because the payload might contain binary data the payload should be converted to a base64 string.
 This step is done after the optional step of compression.
 The processing flow is as follows:

 <ol>
+<li> Read the optimal size chunk from the larger file, as determined by your device's capabilities and max payload size of 255KB </li>
 <li> Compress the large data payload to be sent (optional) </li>
-<li> Base64 convert the data from step 1 </li>
+<li> Base64 convert the data from step 2 </li>
-<li> Chunk the data from step 2 into 255KB parts </li>
-<li> Form an Azure IoT message payload from each chunk and apply the necessary standard and custom properties appropriatly </li>
+<li> Form an Azure IoT message payload from encoded chunk and apply the necessary standard and custom properties appropriately </li>
 <li> Send the message to Azure IoT central </li>
-<li> Repeat steps 4 and 5 until all the chunks have been sent </li>
+<li> Repeat until all the chunks have been sent </li>
 </ol>

-Once the final chunk has been sent you can optionally send a confirmation message to IoT Cnetral indicating that a large payload has been sent.
+Once the final chunk has been sent you must send a confirmation message to IoT Central indicating that a large payload has been sent, and include the number messages sent, and the compression method used, if any.
 The format of this message is defined using this DTDLv2 interface:

 ```
   {